xanimal37/EventTrackerProject/README.md

 - when its enclosure has been cleaned
 - more tbd...

+This app lacks a front end and all results are formatted as JSON.

 ## Entities
 - Animal (CREATE, UPDATE, DELETE, GET BY ID, GET ALL, SEARCH BY NICKNAME)
 - Enclosure